 Online Law and Government Programs

 If you are intrigued by law, U.S. Politics, government, or international relations and would like to explore these subjects in-depth before college, here is your chance.
 Georgetown University now offers pre-college online courses for high school students ages 13 and older.
 Each course features dynamic video lessons by renowned Georgetown faculty and access to mentors.
-The program is available year-round, and the online format enables you to study anywhere, anytime, at your own pace.
+The program is available year-round, and the online format enables you to take as many courses as you'd like anywhere, anytime, at your own pace.

 Program Dates